Welcome to today's edition of the Rush 24-7 podcast.

 The FAST Act.

-And FAST stands for fixing America's Surface Transportation.
+And FAST stands for Fixing America's Surface Transportation.

-Uh so it's a transportation bill.
+So it's a transportation bill.

-Uh the FAST Act, fixing America's Surface Transportation.
+The FAST Act, Fixing America's Surface Transportation.

 Okay?